Exabyte-io/documentation/docs/properties-directory/non-scalar/phonon-dispersions.md

 # Phonons

-The results of phonon lattice vibration calculations [^1] are presented in a similar fashion to those for the [electronic bandstructure](bandstructure.md), in the form of a frequency dispersion plot across the reciprocal space of the Brillouin Zone of the crystal.
+The results of phonon lattice vibration calculations [^1] [^2] are presented in a similar fashion to those for the [electronic bandstructure](bandstructure.md), in the form of a frequency dispersion plot across the reciprocal space of the Brillouin Zone of the crystal.

+## Computation

 An example of such a phonon dispersion plot, as presented under the [Results Tab](../../jobs/ui/results-tab.md) of [Job Viewer](../../jobs/ui/viewer.md), is shown below.